Pitkin County COVID-19 Status

 CDC compiles this data from CDPHE and the thresholds are displayed on the COVID-19 Hospital Capacity and Key Metrics dashboard along with local data and can be found in the “Footnotes” section of the CDC COVID-19 Data Tracker webpage.
 The CDPHE COVID-19 Dial Dashboard continues to be available to view transmission across Colorado.

 Regional and Local Data

 Hospital Capacity and Key Metrics

-Pitkin County is closely monitoring local hospital capacity at Aspen Valley Hospital (AVH).
+Pitkin County Public Health is closely monitoring local hospital capacity at Aspen Valley Hospital (AVH).
 See the “AVH Status” tab in the middle panel of this dashboard for more information.
-If AVH inpatient hospitalization and/or transfer capacity reaches the “concerning” level, capacity limits and public health requirements may be reinstated for the community.
+If AVH inpatient hospitalization and/or transfer capacity reaches a “concerning” level, capacity limits and public health requirements may be reinstated for the community.
 Visit the AVH website for more information on units and departments.

 In addition, CDPHE will continue to monitor each county’s COVID-19 status, as well as regional hospital ICU and Acute Care bed capacity displayed in the bottom panel of this dashboard.The middle panel will display the key metrics Pitkin County Public Health monitors to inform COVID-19 recommendations for our communities and businesses.
 Our 7-day incidence rates and 7-day average % positivity are displayed alongside CDC community transmission thresholds (see above).
 The three metrics inside the dashboard are based on Pitkin County data which include presumed positives from case investigation, positive PCR and positive antigen test results.
 Note that CDC incidence rates and percent positivity estimates are only based on PCR test results.
 Also, CDC data may lag Pitkin County data by 1-2 days.